Candlesticker

 Pattern Requirements and Flexibility

 The body of the Hammer should be small.
-The lower shadow should be at least twice as long as the body, but not shorter than an average candlestick.
-It is desired that there is no or a very tiny upper shadow.
+The lower shadow should be at least twice the length of the body, but not shorter than an average candlestick.
+Ideally, there should be no upper shadow, or only a very tiny one.
 The bottom of the Hammer’s body should be lower than both of the two preceding black candlesticks.

 Trader’s Behavior

-The Bullish Hammer appears in a downtrend and it sells off sharply following the market open.
-After the decline ceases, the market almost returns to the high of the day.
-Apparently the market fails to continue on the selling side.
-This observation reduces the previous bearish sentiment causing short traders to feel increasingly uneasy with their bearish positions.
-If the body of the Hammer is white, then the situation looks even better for the bulls.
+The Bullish Hammer appears in a downtrend, sharply selling off following the market opening.
+After the decline ceases, the market almost returns to the day’s high.
+This failure to continue selling reduces previous bearish sentiment, causing short traders to feel increasingly uneasy with their bearish positions.
+If the body of the Hammer is white, it further strengthens the bullish outlook

 The confirmation level is defined as the top of the Hammer’s body.
 Prices should cross above this level for confirmation.

-The stop loss level is defined as the last low.
-Following the BUY, if prices go down instead of going up, and close or make two consecutive daily lows below the stop loss level, while no bearish pattern is detected, then the stop loss is triggered.
+The stop loss level is defined as the most recent low.
+After a BUY, if prices decline instead of rising, and close or make two consecutive daily lows below the stop loss level, while no bearish pattern is detected, then the stop loss is triggered.